 Peru offers a kaleidoscope of activities, from serene vineyard tours to Amazon journeys, paragliding, surfing, rafting and some of the finest hiking in the Andes.
 It's an affordable destination for guided tours, with destinations layered with cultural and historical significance that would be impossible to understand without a little help.

 Scale icy Andean peaks.
 Raft one of the world’s deepest canyons.
 Surf the heavenly Pacific curlers.
 Walk the flanks of a smoldering volcano known locally as a living deity.
 With its breathtaking, diverse landscapes, Peru is a natural adventure hub.
-So gear up and take the Band-Aids.
-You’re in for one wild ride.
+So gear up and take the Band-Aids – you’re in for one wild ride.

 Hiking & Trekking

-Pack the hiking boots because the variety of trails in Peru is downright staggering.
+Pack your hiking boots because the variety of trails in Peru is downright staggering.
 The main trekking centers are Cuzco and Arequipa in the southern Andes, and Huaraz in the north.
 Hikers will find many easily accessible trails around Peru’s archaeological ruins, which are also the final destinations for more challenging trekking routes.

 History goes deep here – you may be hiking through terraced fields along ancient trade routes or trails used by Inca messengers.
 Yet even then, the fledgling status of some outdoor activities here means that, in certain times and places, you can get a whole mountain, sandy shore or complex of ruins to yourself.

 Big plans are in the works for Qhapaq Ñan, the Inca road system which became a World Heritage Site in 2014.
 It spans a whopping 22,530km from Colombia to Chile and follows one of the most scenic routes possible, proving definitively that the Incas were master road builders.
 The trail sections above 4000m are in particularly good shape, thanks to a lack of interference.
-Tourism outfitters hope that the designation will spur investment into these often neglected trails.
-SA Expeditions is operating a five-day route from Castillo to Huanuco Pampa and plans to add more.
+Tourism outfitters hope that the designation will spur investment into these often-neglected trails.
+SA Expeditions operats a five-day route from Castillo to Huanuco Pampa and plans to add more.
 Look out for other new trekking opportunities on this route.

 Peru’s most famous trek is the Inca Trail to Machu Picchu.
 Limited permits mean this guided-only trek sells out months in advance.
 For those who haven’t planned so far in advance, there are worthwhile alternative routes.
 In addition, other possibilities around Cuzco include the spectacular six-day trek around the venerated Ausangate (6372m), which will take you over 5000m passes, through huge herds of alpacas and past tiny hamlets unchanged in centuries.
 Likewise, the isolated Inca site of Choquequirao is another intriguing destination for a trek.

-Outside Huaraz, the Cordillera Blanca can’t be beat for vistas of rocky, snowcapped mountaintops, while the remote and rugged Cordillera Huayhuash is similarly stunning.
+Outside Huaraz, the Cordillera Blanca can’t be beaten for vistas of rocky, snowcapped mountaintops, while the remote and rugged Cordillera Huayhuash is similarly stunning.
 The classic and favorite trekking route is the four-day journey from Llanganuco to Santa Cruz, where hardy mountaineers climb the 4760m Punta Union pass, surrounded by ice-clad peaks.
 Longer treks include the northern route around the dazzling Alpamayo, which requires at least a week.
 Shorter overnight trips in the area go to mountain base camps, alpine lakes and even along an old Inca road.